Take-Home Pay Calculator

 Save more.
 Invest better.

 You can quickly calculate your net salary, or take-home pay, using the calculator above.
-Just enter your annual pre-tax salary.
-This tool will estimate both your take-home pay and income taxes paid per year, month and day.
+Simply enter your annual pre-tax salary.
+This tool will estimate your take-home pay and the income taxes paid per year, month, and day.

 Good to know